 For at least 30 years, marketers have been trying to bring together everything they know about their customers.
 In the old days, it was as simple as merging lists.
 Combine your CRM list with your direct mailing list, and you had a better customer view.

-These days, a single view of the customer (or a 360-degree view, a panoramic view—whatever you’d like to call it, it’s a nice view) has changed from being a nice-to-have to being business-critical.
+These days, a single customer view (or a 360-degree view, a panoramic view—whatever you’d like to call it, it’s a nice view) has changed from being a nice-to-have to being business-critical.
 Consumers are engaging with your brand on any and every channel, and they expect you to know what they like, what they’ve bought before, and what they’re looking for now.

 It’s absolutely crucial for brands to keep up with their customers.
 That calls for consistent, real-time dialogue with the consumer, based on their activity.
 The interactions at every touchpoint should be captured and connected to that customer’s unique profile: If a customer talks to a bank’s call center in the morning, the bank teller should know that when the customer stops by in the afternoon.